AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 Let me clarify some points related to implementation files (`cpp` files).
 `cpp` files typically contain *definitions of functions and/or global variables*.
-They may expose said functions to be used in other compilation units (in other cpp files), but they may also define `internal` functions and global variables, which can be used as helper functions in the exposed functions, that is, help implementing the logic of the exposed functions.
+They may expose said functions to be used in other compilation units (in other cpp files), but they may also define `static` functions and global variables, which can be used as helpers in the exposed functions, that is, help implementing the logic of the exposed functions.

 What do you think would happen if a `cpp` file were to be included in the compilation twice?